onevcat/UniWebView-Docs/docs/guide/oauth2-github.md

 ## Store & Read the Token

 Sometimes, you may want to store the token locally.
-UniWebView, as a web view component and with its OAuth support, does not provide any storage for the token.
-You need to implement it yourself.
+UniWebView, as a web view component with OAuth support, does not provide any storage for the token.
+You will need to implement this yourself.

 You can read the [`RawValue` string of the token](/api/UniWebViewAuthenticationStandardToken.html#rawvalue), and store it on the device or on your server.
 Remember the token is sensitive data, you should not store it in plain text.
 Usually, it is a good idea to encrypt it before storing it.